CIRCL/douglas-quaid/README.md

 Three main applications are envisioned :
 - Match new screenshots to a known baseline.
 E.g. : Matching screenshots from phishing-like website to known legitimate wesite.
 - Match pictures or objects of pictures together.
-E.g : AIL; crawled websites (mainly Tor hidden services) from interpreted screenshot, crawled websites - image extraction from DOM (ex : picture matching and inference if there is no text related to the picture.)
+E.g : AIL; crawled websites (mainly Tor hidden services) from interpreted screenshot,
+- Match pictures or objects of pictures together.
+E.g : crawled websites or image extraction from DOM (ex : picture matching and inference if there is no text related to the picture.)

 Other picture sources :